Heron4gf/hpet/README.md

 Use (material): followed by the CustomModelData code you want to use, example: "DIAMOND_HOE:3" You can find a list of valid materials on https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html

-### How do I use ModelEngine?
-Use MODELENGINE: followed by the model code into the skin value you want, example:
-"MODELENGINE:exampleModel"

 ### How do I use HeadDatabase?
 Use HDB: followed by the head code into the skin value you want, example:
 "HDB:12345"